Mutual Broadcasting System

-Of the six (Note: The PBS & Liberty radio networks, PBS at 100 affiliates & Liberty at 500 affiliates, were the next closest in size to Mutual, which had 958 affiliates) national & four major networks of American radio's classic era, Mutual had for decades the largest number of affiliates but the least certain financial position (though it didn't prevent Mutual from expanding into television broadcasting after World War II, as NBC, CBS and ABC did, but it meant Mutual's attempt was short-lived).
-For the first 18 years of its existence, Mutual was owned and operated as a cooperative (a system similar to that of today's National Public Radio (and its television counterpart, the Public Broadcasting Service)), setting the network apart from its corporate-owned competitors.
+In the 1970s, Mutual launched four sister radio networks: Mutual Black Network, Mutual Cadena Hispánica, regional outlet Mutual Southwest Network, and Mutual Progressive Network.
+For decades, Mutual had the largest number of affiliates but an uncertain financial position.
+For the first 18 years of its existence, Mutual was owned and operated as a cooperative.
 Mutual's member stations shared their own original programming, transmission and promotion expenses, and advertising revenues.
 From December 30, 1936, when it debuted in the West, the Mutual Broadcasting System had affiliates from coast to coast.
 Its business structure would change after General Tire assumed majority ownership in 1952 through a series of regional and individual station acquisitions.

-Once General Tire sold the network in 1957 to a syndicate led by Dr. Armand Hammer, Mutual's ownership was largely disconnected from the stations it served, leading to a more conventional, top-down model of program production and distribution.
+Once General Tire sold the network in 1957 to a syndicate led by Armand Hammer, Mutual's ownership was largely disconnected from the stations it served, leading to a more conventional, top-down model of program production and distribution.
 Due to the multiple sales of the network that followed, Mutual was once described in Broadcasting magazine as "often traded".
 After a group that involved Hal Roach Studios purchased Mutual from Hammer's group, the new executive team was charged with accepting money to use Mutual as a vehicle for foreign propaganda on behalf of Rafael Trujillo's dictatorship in the Third Dominican Republic, while the network suffered significant financial losses and affiliate defections.
-Concurrently filing for Chapter 11 bankruptcy and selling twice in the span of four months for purposes of raising enough money to remain operational, the network's reputation was severely damaged but soon rebounded under its succeeding owner, 3M Company.
-Sold to private interests in 1966 and again to Amway in 1977, Mutual purchased two radio stations in New York and Chicago in the 1980s, only to sell them after Amway's interest in radio broadcasting began to wane.
-In 1985, Radio syndicator Westwood One acquired Mutual and in 1987, the NBC Radio, gradually assimilating both network's operations.
-Westwood One finally retired the Mutual name in April, 1999.
+It filed for Chapter 11 bankruptcy and was sold twice in the span of four months to raise enough money to remain operational.
+Its reputation was severely damaged, but rebounded under its succeeding owner, 3M Company.
+Sold to private interests in 1966 and to Amway in 1977, Mutual purchased two radio stations in New York and Chicago in the 1980s, but sold them after Amway's interest in radio broadcasting waned.
+In 1985, Radio syndicator Westwood One acquired Mutual and then acquired NBC Radio in 1987, gradually assimilating both networks' operations.
+Westwood One retired the Mutual name in April 1999.